lingeringcode/narrator/README.md

         - Returns Boolean
 * ```grouped_dict_to_df```: Takes grouped Dict and outputs a DataFrame.
     - Args:
-        - sum_option= String.
+        - main_sum_option= String.
 Options for grouping into a Dataframe.
             - group_hash_temporal= Multiple groups of hashtags
-        - output_type= Sring. oPtions for DF outputs
+        - grouped_output_type= Sring. oPtions for DF outputs
-            - d3js= Good for small multiples in D3.js
+            - spread= Good for small multiples in D3.js
-            - python= Good for small multiples in matplot
+            - consolidated= Good for small multiples in matplot
         - time_agg_type= String.
 Options for type of temporal grouping.
             - period= Grouped by periods
         - group_dict= Hydrated Dict to convert to a DataFrame for visualization or output
     - Returns DataFrame for use with a plotter function or output as CSV
-* ```accumulator```: Helper function for summarizer functions.
-Accumulates by hashtag lists and keyword lists.
+* ```accumulator```: Helper function for summarizer function.
+Accumulates by simple lists and keyed lists.
     - Args:
         - checker= String.
 Options for accumulation:
-            - hashtags: Hashtag search.
+            - simple: Takes values from simple_list and conducts a search on primary_col.
-            - keywords: Keyword search.
+            - keyed: Takes values from keyed_list and conducts a search on secondary_col.
         - df_list= List.
 DataFrame passed as a list for traversing
         - check_list= List.
 List of terms to accrue and append
-            - If hashtags, converted to List of hashtags
+            - If simple, converted to List of each listed term.
-            - If keywords, List of dicts, where each key is its accompanying hashtag.
+            - If keyed, List of dicts, where each key is its accompanying primary_col term.
-    - Returns a hydrated list of Tuples with hashtags and accompanying date.
+    - Returns a hydrated list of Tuples with each primary term and its accompanying date.

 ## Plotter Functions